How to Avoid Burnout Before It Happens

 This could be setting certain hours in the day where you meet with colleagues, answering questions and emails, checking and responding to social media.

-Having set times, keeps distractions from breaking your concentration, so you will not have to work back late or take work home.
+Having set times, keeps distractions from breaking your concentration, so you woulnt have to work back late or take work home.

 Setting clear boundaries between work and personal life ensures there is quality time spent adequately in both.

-It may need you to repeat the same sentence a few times, but it will sink in, and you will get the desired results.
+You may need to repeat the same sentence a few times, but it will eventually sink in, and you will get the desired results.

 This is effective when you have other responsibilities such as children, or family reliant on you.